How to Separate Your Laundry for the Best Results

-Pre-treat your clothes before washing.
+Before Washing.
 There is no need to worry about getting tough stains out of colored loads.
 Pre-treat heavy stains to boost the power of your detergent.
-Find out how to pre-treat for the best results here.
+Find out how to pre-treat stains for the best results.

 Choosing the Right Laundry Basket